 The Company's Board of Directors is sending you this proxy statement to request that you allow your shares of Company common stock to be represented at the annual meeting by the persons named in the enclosed proxy card.
 All shares of Company common stock represented at the meeting by properly executed and dated proxies will be voted according to the instructions indicated on the proxy card.
 If you sign, date, and return a proxy card without giving voting instructions, your shares will be voted as recommended by the Company's Board of Directors.

 The Board of Directors recommends that you:

-vote for each of the nominees for director:

-- vote for ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm; - vote for the approval of our executive compensation as described in this proxy statement: and - vote for the "1 Year" option with respect to the frequency that stockholders will vote on our executive compensation.
+- vote for each of the nominees for director: - vote for ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm; and - vote for the approval of our executive compensation as described in this proxy statement.